dsloyer/ez-kubeadm/README.md

      home directly, as suggested here:
        https://cepa.io/2018/02/20/linuxizing-your-windows-pc-part2/
      Let's make that more concrete:
-       My username is in $LOGNAME; $HOME is /home/$LOGNAME; my projects directory in Windows is C:\Users\$LOGNAME\projects, where my vagrant project folders live.
+       My username is $LOGNAME; $HOME is /home/$LOGNAME; my projects directory in Windows is C:\Users\$LOGNAME\projects, where my vagrant project folders live.
 Assume that we want to access that directory from $HOME/projects.
 Use a symlink to accomplish this.
        Make the vagrant project folders accessible from my $HOME directory: